leanchess/leanchess.github.io/index.md

 * threefold repetition rule
 * fifty-move rule

+In addition, the UX is most rudimentary, namely:

+* 25x40 text (uppercase for white and lowercase for black)
+* no file or rank labels
+* no prompt
+* no input indication (except for DOS editions)
-In addition, the UX is most rudimentary.
-The Barebone edition removes the period markings and replaces Bs with Os, which brings us to
+* Barebone edition removes the empty square markings
+* Barebone edition replaces Bs with Os,

+which brings us to:

 ## Why the Os?

+The reasons for rendering bishops as O are many:

+1. The bishop is mostly round.
+1. The bishop is colloquially called *офицер (officer)* in Russian-speaking cultures.
+1. The bishop is denoted as O in at least five different cultures, namely: Albanian, Bulgarian, Estonian, Hindi, Marathi [1].
+1. The bishOp has an O in English, so it may be denoted as O (similarly to kNight)

 ## Is It Really Chess?